 Ukraine Relief Scams

 Ukraine relief fraud is taking similar form to other well-known scams.
 Scammers will usually reach out to you directly.
 This can take many forms including, but not limited to, phone calls, text messages, emails and social media.
 They may also pose as family friends or family members.

 Scammers will always give valid reasons for why they need money, or in this case, why the people of Ukraine need it.
 They will also drive home how urgent it is that you donate money.
 This is standard operating procedure for scammers.
 Where they might be more successful this time around is that there is a very real conflict happening, and they can manipulate your sense of altruism and swindle you out of your money.

 Another way to spot if someone is trying to scam you is how they ask you make your donation.
 If they push you to donate with gift cards, wire transfers or cryptocurrency, there’s a good chance you’re speaking to a scammer.
 You should also refrain from answering if the person you’re speaking to asks for personal information or credit card numbers.

 If you’d like to avoid fraudsters while also giving to organizations that are helping to make a difference to the people of Ukraine, we recommend you look at the organizations listed here.
-These are all reputable organizations, including UNICEF and Save the Children, and you’ll know you can rest easily knowing your money to a good cause.
+These are all reputable organizations, including UNICEF and Save the Children, and you’ll know you can rest easy knowing your money went to a good cause.

 How to Identify if a Charitable Organization is Legitimate